José S. Alegría: Later years

 Alegría died in his home in San Juan and is buried at Santa María Magdalena de Pazzis Cemetery, located just outside the city walls of Old San Juan.
 The city of Dorado honored his memory by naming a high school, Jose S. Alegria High School, after him.
+After his death, Ricardo preserved a painting of his father done by Carlos Marichal at his library.
+Years later, after leading the Institute of Puerto Rican Culture in the restoration of San Juan, Ricardo noted that he had recycled some of Alegría's failed projects from his time as representative.